 A Comparison of Fantasy Football Prize Ideas in 2019

 To earn a fantasy football award in 2019, you need to field an excellent team or an exceptionally poor team.
-That's because in 2019 awards are usually presented to both the best teams and the worst teams.
+That's because fantasy football prize leagues usually present to both the best teams and the worst teams.

 Although it has always been standard practice to award the league champ with a prize, more and more leagues are recognizing their worst teams as well (and not in a good way).
 Let's compare prize ideas for both fantasy football winners and fantasy football losers.